SamJohn04/pybot-organizer/README.md

 # Organizer

 A python tool for organising your data.

-Edit config.json to fit your tastes.
+Users may edit their configuration via the terminal, using -w flag.